Posted on October 7, 2022 by

 Before we reveal another great list of the best places for your next stand up paddle board excursion, there’s a matter of importance you need to know.
 Fall just might just be our favorite season of the year for stand up paddle boarding.
 The biggest reason we love the fall SUP season has to be the uncrowded waters.
-Paddling or SUP surfing without the summer crowd offers peace and quiet, which is exactly what we need to get the most out of our time on the water.
+Paddling, kayaking, or SUP surfing without the summer crowd offers peace and quiet, the ability to explore with no boundaries (safely) and the opportunity to see all the different colors of similar places.

-Without further ado, we present the SUP expert’s guide to the 10 best places to paddle board this fall.
+Without further ado, we present the SUP expert’s guide to the 10 best places to paddle board and kayak this fall.